Chapter 1: Odor and the Science of Olfaction

 - Death, decay, and purification

-Each of these most common odors requiring remediation are discussed in detail.
+Each of these most common odors requiring remediation is discussed in detail.

 There are two primary sources of pet odors that require remediation, elimination of cleanup.
 The remediation process is discussed in a future article.